 Kaworu's (Weird) Role in the Story

 Kaworu shows up near the end.
-He seems to represent some kind of completion, the completion of the union between Evangelion pilots and Angels that will bring about Human Instrumentality.
+He represents completion, the completion of the union between Evangelion pilots and Angels that will bring about Human Instrumentality.
 Human Instrumentality is a merging of not only all human consciousness into one entity, but that includes the reunion of Adam, Lilith, the souls trapped in the Evangelions, and the Angels' consciousness, all merging with humanity as well.
 Kaworu represents this synthesis, being the final Angel and the final Eva pilot simultaneously.

 So Kaworu represents the series kicking off its finale, humanity pushing closer towards Instrumentality.
 He also represents the Angels changing, learning more about humans and becoming increasingly human-like, increasingly curious about and capable of understanding human emotions.
-He represents the culmination of this, being able to understand Shinji's deepest thoughts and feelings without Shinji having to say anything about them.
+He represents the culmination of this, knowing Shinji's deepest thoughts and feelings without Shinji having to say anything about them.

 Kaworu and Shinji's Emotions